 Do you have ancestors who immigrated to the United States since 1790?
 Have you discovered their village, town, or even country of origin?
 Family stories or census records might give clues, but often give conflicting information.
 Is there another record type that could give additional hints to your ancestors homeland?
 Naturalization records might provide important details but what are these records and how do you find them?
-This two-part series will address those questions and give you a foundation in this sometimes confusing record set.
+This three-part series will address those questions and give you a foundation in this sometimes confusing record set.

 Why Use Naturalization Records

 Many record collections are now easily searched online and because we use them often, we understand their value.
 Census records list families and relationships, ages, birth places, and more.
 Vital records provide direct evidence of birth, marriage, and death.
 Obituaries can name numerous family members.
 But what can naturalization records provide?
 Some of the information that could be included: nation of origin, foreign and Americanized names, residence, and date of arrival.